How to run OpenAI Codex autonomously: local execution with Docker

 Run OpenAI Codex CLI unattended with Docker isolation.
 Compare Codex cloud sandboxes, manual Docker setup, and managed orchestration with Trimo.

-Codex's cloud offering runs agents in cloud VMs managed by OpenAI.
-You submit a prompt, your repository is cloned into a sandbox, and the agent works on OpenAI's infrastructure.
-The results come back as pull requests or patches.
+Codex's cloud mode runs agents in sandboxes managed by OpenAI.
+You submit a prompt, your repo is cloned into a sandbox, and the agent works on their infrastructure.
+Results come back as pull requests or patches.

-• Limited environment control.
-You can't customize the VM image, install specific system dependencies, or configure the runtime environment.
+- Limited environment control.
+You can't customize the sandbox image, install system dependencies, or configure the runtime.
 The sandbox is what OpenAI provides.

 Running Codex locally in Docker

-The manual approach: build a Docker image with Codex CLI installed, mount your workspace, and run the agent in Full Auto mode inside the container.
+The manual approach: build a Docker image with Codex CLI, mount your workspace, run Full Auto inside the container.

 # Dockerfile